rectorphp/rector/README.md

      */
     public function getNodeTypes(): array
     {
-        // what node types we look for?
+        // what node types are we looking for?
         // pick any node from https://github.com/rectorphp/rector/blob/master/docs/NodesOverview.md
         return [MethodCall::class];
     }